Featured in...

 In partnership with Just Answer.

-What about fixed penalty notices issued by councils?
+What about those issued by councils?

 You could appeal a fixed penalty notice issued by a local council if: